-I first heard this from Jonathan at My Money Blog about two years ago.
-Many banks automatically renew matured CDs to the same term.
-You only have a very short window — a few days — to stop that.
+I first heard of this from Jonathan at My Money Blog about two years ago (Warning: Banks Automatically Renew CDs Upon Maturity, 7-Day Grace Periods).
+Many banks and credit unions automatically renew matured CDs to the same term.
+Sometimes you only have a very short window of a few days to back out of the renewal.

 If you miss the window, you are subject to the early withdrawal penalty on the new CD.
 The early withdrawal penalty not only takes what you earn in the new term, but it can also eat into your principal.

 Apparently this is still happening.
-Nathalie Martin at Credit Slips reports that a colleague of hers had a CD with Bank of America matured on April 23.
-She received a letter from B of A telling her that she had 7 calendar days after the maturity date to reverse the renewal.
-To do that, she also had to visit the branch.
+Nathalie Martin at Credit Slips reported that a colleague of hers had a CD that matured on April 23.
+She received a letter from the bank telling her that she had seven calendar days after the maturity date to reverse the renewal.
+To do that, she also had to visit a branch.

-After she complained to the federal bank regulator Office of the Comptroller of the Currency (OCC), the bank waived the early withdrawal penalty.
-Although she got paid what she’s owed, it’s amazing she had to fight that hard for it.
+She had to complain to the federal bank regulator to get the bank to waive the early withdrawal penalty.
+Although she was finally made whole, it’s amazing she had to fight that hard for it.

 Trapping customers like this is just wrong.
-It should fall into the Unfair and Deceptive Acts and Practices (UDAP) category.
 A CD should by default just mature.
 Either send a check to the customer by mail or deposit it to the customer’s checking account.
 Auto-renewal has to be an opt-in and the customer should be able to change it any time before the CD matures.

 Say No To Management Fees